ironpeakservices/ironpeak.be/content/blog/the-way-of-the-cookie.md

 Permissions in Azure are structured in a way that builds upon their concept of *Management Groups*, *Subscriptions* and *Resource Groups*.
 You typically have one (others might have more, e.g. MSPs or enterprises) Management Group+Subscription which contains all your Azure-related assets such as Entra ID (previously named Azure AD).
 Another example is *Conditional Access*, for which you'd typically want the *Security Administrator* role.
-Within this Subscription, you are able to group Azure resources into Resource Groups.
+Within this Subscription, you can group Azure resources into Resource Groups.
 Now, sadly you currently aren't able to nest Resource Groups but that's a whole different discussion, back to the topic.
 Resource Groups contain your actual Azure objects such as Virtual Machines, Databases, Logic Apps, Storage Accounts and more.
 A small note is that users cannot exist within Resource Groups but do heavily interact with them, which makes sense if you think about it.